Glossary

 How to get Exposure Management Certified:

 We created an Exposure Management course, a great way to get the knowledge needed to improve your understanding of the types of exposures that put your organization at risk.
 You’ll learn how exposures chain together and allow attackers to reach critical assets and you’ll come out with a full view of the security exposure ecosystem.
-You’ll also learn how exposure management and how it fits into the modern information security program and describe and recognize the phases of exposure management, how it differs from vulnerability management, and explain how it relates to on-premise, hybrid, and cloud IT environments.
+You’ll also learn how exposure management fits into the modern information security program and describe and recognize the phases of exposure management, how it differs from vulnerability management, and explain how it relates to on-premise, hybrid, and cloud IT environments.

 The Bottom Line